barryclark/jekyll-now/mcamc.md

 **Where is parking?
 Where is the drop-off location?**

 {: .answer}
-Our school is located at 100 Technology Drive, Edison, NJ.
 Refering to [this map](https://www.middlesexcc.edu/campus-map/) of Middlesex County College, our high school is building AC, located on the western side of campus.
 Parking is available in Lots 1 and 2 (not 1B).
-If you are not parking, students may be dropped off directly in front of our school (building AC).
-For reference, our building has a tall American flag in front.
+If you are not parking, students may be dropped off directly in front of our school.

 ### Payment